jamiemcstay/Project-1/README.md

 >Album Image was made using Microft AI Image generator: https://create.microsoft.com/en-us/features/ai-image-generator

->Singer Image on home page is an AI edited version of this image: https://unsplash.com/photos/man-playing-guitar-while-singing-QA-qQfWJM0E
+>Singer Image on home page is an AI edited version of this image from Melanie van Leeuwen on Unsplash: https://unsplash.com/photos/man-playing-guitar-while-singing-QA-qQfWJM0E

->Echoes of the fallen single cover art by Jon Tyson from unsplash: https://unsplash.com/photos/black-white-and-red-abstract-painting-WB9TRkyrlzk
+>Echoes of the fallen single cover art by Jon Tyson from Unsplash: https://unsplash.com/photos/black-white-and-red-abstract-painting-WB9TRkyrlzk

->Black background image is an AI edited version of this image: https://unsplash.com/photos/grayscale-photography-of-rock-formation-_8hGFBxWD0A
+>Black background image is an AI edited version of this image by Brian Patrick Tagalog on Unsplash: https://unsplash.com/photos/grayscale-photography-of-rock-formation-_8hGFBxWD0A

 >Youtube video 1: Tears Don't Fall by Bullet for my valentine: https://www.youtube.com/watch?v=9sTQ0QdkN3Q